elemarmar/quote-generator/README.md

 ### 1. Fetching the data

-The base data for making requests to the API is `http://api.forismatic.com/api/1.0/`.
+The url for making requests to the API is `http://api.forismatic.com/api/1.0/`.
 We want to use an asynchronous function to fetch the data.

 <br />